-In your baby’s first year, you’ll watch her reach some amazing milestones, from smiling to babbling to crawling (and maybe even walking).
-But how can you tell if her hearing is developing normally?
+In your baby’s first year, you’ll watch them reach some amazing milestones, from smiling to babbling to crawling (and maybe even walking).
+But how can you tell if their hearing is developing normally?

 Most babies pass their hearing screening the first time.
-If your baby didn’t pass hers, it doesn’t mean she has hearing loss.
-She may just need to get re-screened.
-However, if she doesn’t pass a second screening, she’ll need a full hearing test before she’s 3 months old to find out how well she hears.
+If your baby didn’t pass theirs, it doesn’t mean they have hearing loss.
+They may just need to get re-screened.
+However, if they don’t pass a second screening, they’ll need a full hearing test before they're 3 months old to find out how well they hear.

 Know the Milestones

 Some babies develop hearing problems as they get older.
-Even if your baby passed her newborn hearing screening, continue to watch for signs that she’s hearing well as she grows and changes.
+Even if your baby passed their newborn hearing screening, continue to watch for signs that they're hearing well as they grow and change.
 Use these guidelines to see if your baby’s hearing development is on track.
 Just keep in mind that all babies are different and reach milestones at slightly different ages.